Malory Towers: Third Year at Malory Towers

 Darrell and her friends are now in the Third Form, alongside more new girls.
 Wilhelmina, known to all as Bill, is obsessed with horses.
 There is also Mavis, who has a beautiful singing voice, which she foolishly risks when she attends a local talent contest and finds herself stranded at night outside the school in a rainstorm.
 Darrell has a smaller role in this story, mainly centred around her inclusion in a school lacrosse team.

 Upper Fourth at Malory Towers

 Sibling relationships are a theme of the fourth book, with the arrival at Malory Towers of Darrell's younger sister Felicity, Alicia's younger cousin June, and twins Connie and Ruth Batten.
 The fourth formers are working hard for the tough School Certificate examination, which quick-brained Alicia finds unexpectedly hard when she succumbs to measles.
 Darrell is Head Girl of lower school, but is forced to resign when her temper gets the better of her once more.
-A sickly new girl, Clarissa, gives Gwendoline the idea of avoiding the examination by affecting a heart condition, which leads to a bitter confrontation.
+A sickly new girl, Clarissa, had suffered from a heart disease, which later gives Gwendoline the idea of avoiding the examination by affecting a heart condition, which leads to a bitter confrontation.